ManasPagrani/Blackpill-VGA/README.md

 ## Build & Usage

-1. Add the source files to an STM32 project
+1. Add the source files to an STM32 project.
-2.Ensure system clocks are running at 100MHz preferably sourced from an external crystal
+2. Ensure system and peripheral clocks are running at 100MHz preferably sourced from an external crystal.
 3. Call `vga_setup()` once from `main()`
 4. Write pixel data directly to the returned framebuffer